Introduction to Ransomware

-Preventing such malicious e-mails and links that are responsible for the attacks can help to nip the problem at its bud.
+Preventing such malicious e-mails and links responsible for the attacks can help nip the problem at its bud.
 This setting can be customized using one’s anti-virus settings.

 How to Remove Ransomware?

 Once infected, you have only three options to look out for:

 1. Format and Restore Backed up Files: Make sure to format and scan for ransomware.
 Delete any files found affected and then restore the data from your backup.

 - Use Decryption Software: If ransomware is less severe, one might be able to find a decryption tool that can help decrypt the affected files without paying a ransom.

 3. Settle the Ransom: Since the more sophisticated ransomware’s cannot be decrypted using the free decryption tools available online.
 One might have to pay the ransom.
 It should also be noted that paying the ransom does not guarantee that one will be able to revive the data.

 This is a guide to the What is Ransomware?.
 Here we discuss the definition, concepts, detection, and prevention of Ransomware.
 You can also go through our other suggested articles to learn more –